Rian-T/portfolio/_posts/project-tuatara/2021-12-09-project-tuatara.md

 ![Road Regression](/assets/project-tuatara/donkey-gym.gif)

-We used SAC and PPO as our algorithms.
+We used SAC and PPO as our algorithms using stable-baselines3.
 We also used [wandb](https://docs.wandb.com/) to log experiments.

+We also tried our first model in the simulation which, to our surprise, worked pretty well.

 ## Challenges